stephen37/similarity_search_mlops/README.md

 ### Milvus with Docker/ Docker Compose
 For more robust needs, Milvus can be deployed using Docker Compose, as it is a distributed system.
 The docker compose file is available on the [Install Milvus Standalone page](https://milvus.io/docs/install_standalone-docker-compose.md) and the [Milvus GitHub]([Milvus](https://github.com/milvus-io/milvus)).
 When you spin up Milvus with Docker Compose by running `docker compose up -d`, you will see three containers and connect to Milvus through port `19530` by default.

+## Install dependencies

+Make sure you have [Poetry installed](https://python-poetry.org/docs/#installing-with-pipx), then install the different dependencies with `poetry install`.
+You can also do it directly from the Notebook 😊